stefanofa/awesome/TOPICS.md

 *   [opencode-ai/opencode](https://github.com/opencode-ai/opencode) -

+*   [zaidmukaddam/scira](https://github.com/zaidmukaddam/scira) - Scira (Formerly MiniPerplx) is a minimalistic AI-powered search engine that helps you find information on the internet and cites it too.
+Powered by Vercel AI SDK!
+Search with models like xAI's Grok 3.

 *   [run-llama/LlamaIndexTS](https://github.com/run-llama/LlamaIndexTS) - Data framework for your LLM applications.
 Focus on server side solution

 *   [TheR1D/shell\_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by AI large language models like GPT-4, will help you accomplish your tasks faster and more efficiently.